 John has more than 20 years of professional experience in increasingly senior management roles in International NGOs.
 He has extensive experience in strategic management; financial and human resources management; designing and managing quality programmes and in securing and managing multimillion dollar grants.
-John has proven ability in advocacy and policy engagement as well as ability to build and develop organizational capacity including local NGOs/CBO, professional organizations and government agencies and institutions.
-Before joining HakiElimu in May 2015, John was working with Save the Children International as the Program Operations Director the role that he saved for the last six years.
-John holds a Master of Education for Sustainability from London South Bank University and BA Economics from the University of Dare s salaam Tanzania.
+John has proven ability in advocacy and policy engagement as well as ability to build and develop organisational capacity including local NGOs/CBO, professional organisations and government agencies and institutions.
+Before joining HakiElimu in May 2015, he was working with Save the Children International as the Program Operations Director a role that he served for the previous six years.
+John holds a Master of Education for Sustainability from London South Bank University and BA Economics from the University of Dar es salaam Tanzania.

 Hellen Kijo Bisimba

 Founder / Board Member

 Dr. Helen Kijo-Bisimba is a distinguished human rights activist, defender, and current Executive Director of the Legal and Human Rights Centre (LHRC).
 She holds a PhD in law from the University of Warwick, UK, 2012.
 Prior to that, Helen went to the University of Dar es Salaam where she graduated in 1985 with a Bachelor of Law degree (LLB) and Masters of Law degree s (LLM), in 1994.

 A mother of four, she remains a parent and a teacher to many of her acquaintances, in the human rights regime and in many other pursuits.
 She has been part and parcel of the making in many organisations as a board member, a researcher, editor and publisher.